ashleybellas/SeaLevelExtrapolation_2024/README.md

 ### Steps
 1. Run Assemble_ssh_timeseries_file.py
     - This script reads the individual MEaSUREs data files and writes to a single file after downsmapling spatially and averaging monthly
+    - You will need to update "fpath" to your local directory
 1. Run DefineRegions.py
     - This script contains the coordinates that define a five-point polygon containing the desired region
     - For a lower order polygon region, just repeat one or two of the coordinates